 Central Finland Health Care District, chief development physician, specialist in internal medicine and cardiology Pirjo Mustonen, +358 142 695 290, firstname.lastname@example.org

-The Central Finland Health Care District is owned by 21 municipalities in Central Finland and provides specialist health care in Central Finland Central Hospital in Jyväskylä.
+The Central Finland Health Care District is owned by 21 municipalities in Central Finland and provides specialist health care at Central Finland Central Hospital in Jyväskylä.
 The Central Finland Health Care District is the largest non-university hospital district in Finland, with services in nearly all medical specialties.
 Our strengths lie in our motivated and highly professional staff, our investments in extensive research and education, and our seamless collaboration with health centres. https://www.ksshp.fi/en-US

 Nordic Healthcare Group (NHG) is a Finnish company founded in 2004, expanding in the Nordics and internationally.
 NHG is specialising in supporting quality services for social and healthcare.
-Our clients include hospital districts, municipalities, private service providers, pharmaceutical companies, private equity investors and healthcare technology companies.
+Our clients include hospital districts, municipalities, private service providers, pharmaceutical companies, private equity investors, and healthcare technology companies.
 We employ more than 120 experienced professionals. https://nhg.fi/en/

 Nordic Healthcare Group is Philips VitalHealth’s partner in Finland.
 Nordic Healthcare Group is also a sponsor for the International Consortium for Health Outcomes Measurement (ICHOM), which is an international non-profit organisation developing value-based health care worldwide.